m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/samples/domains/model-in-image/auxiliary-image-creation.md

   drwxr-x---    1 oracle   root          4096 Jan 22  2019 samples
 ```

-**NOTE**: If you have Kubernetes cluster worker nodes that are remote to your local machine, then you need to put the image in a location that these nodes can access.
+**NOTE:** If you have Kubernetes cluster worker nodes that are remote to your local machine, then you need to put the image in a location that these nodes can access.
 See [Ensuring your Kubernetes cluster can access images]({{< relref "/samples/domains/model-in-image/#ensuring-your-kubernetes-cluster-can-access-images" >}}).